 A Sermon on Romans 11:11-12Read more

-Why were the Jewish people permitted to stumble according to the Apostle Paul?
-In this sermon on Romans 11:11-12, Dr. Martyn Lloyd-Jones takes up this difficult question.
-He says that, ultimately, God allowed the Jewish people to stumble and reject the Gospel of Jesus Christ in order that the Gospel might go to all the nations.
-Because they rejected the Gospel, the early Church spread the Gospel from the land of Israel and went to the whole world.
-At the same time, Paul himself was a Jew by birth and a believer of Christ.
-This shows us that not all Jews rejected Jesus.
+According to the apostle Paul, why are the Jewish people permitted to stumble?
+In this sermon on Romans 11:11–12 titled “Riches of the Gentiles,” Dr. Martyn Lloyd-Jones takes up this difficult question.
+He says that ultimately God allowed the Jewish people to stumble and reject the gospel of Jesus Christ in order that the gospel might go to all the nations.
+Because they rejected the gospel, the early church spread the gospel from the land of Israel and it went to the whole world.
+At the same time, Paul himself was Jewish by birth and a believer of Christ.
+This shows that not all Jews rejected Jesus.
 What of the future of the Jewish people?
-Dr. Martyn Lloyd-Jones says that in the future there will be a great revival among the nations of Israel and many will come to a true knowledge of Jesus and His Gospel.
+Dr. Lloyd-Jones says that in the future there will be a great revival among the nation of Israel and many will come to a true knowledge of Jesus and His gospel.
 They will put their faith in their long-awaited Messiah.
-For the Apostle Paul argues that just as it was a blessing to the gentiles that Israel stumbled over the Gospel, it will be an even greater blessing when the people of Israel believe and come into the Church of Jesus Christ!
+The apostle Paul argues that just as it was a blessing to the Gentiles that Israel stumbled over the gospel, it will be an even greater blessing when the people of Israel believe and come into the church of Jesus Christ.

 Additional Scripture Translations

 11I say then, they did not stumble so as to fall, did they?
 Far from it!
 But by their wrongdoing salvation has come to the Gentiles, to make them jealous.
 12Now if their wrongdoing proves to be riches for the world, and their failure, riches for the Gentiles, how much more will their fulfillment be!